ipdk-io/stratum-deps/docs/change-history.md

 - When we build Protobuf v23.x with BUILD_SHARED_LIBS=ON, we get undefined external references to `thread_cache_`.
-Work around this problem by building Protobuf in static library mode.
+Work around this problem by making the libraries static instead of shared.